Age checks are not simply a regulatory box to tick. They are a key point in digital journeys, where trust can be built or broken.

 "When people think of digital identity, they think of a big central database with their facial images and personal information."

-Emily explains that the reality is usually more specific and more modular than that mental model.
+The reality is usually more specific and more modular than that mental model.

 In many implementations, a user is proving one attribute in one moment, rather than handing over an entire identity record.